ipetkov/crane/README.md

 * `cargoExtraArgs = "--workspace --exclude qux";` to build the entire cargo workspace _except for the `qux` crate_.

+Consider setting `pname = "NAME_OF_THE_EXECUTABLE";` when building a single executable from the workspace.
+Having the name of the package match the executable name will allow the result to easily run via `nix run` without further configuration.

 ## License

 This project is licensed under the [MIT license].